-- Help protect you in almost every type of crash, including frontal, side, and rear impacts and rollovers. - Help keep you from being thrown against the inside of the vehicle and against other occupants. - Keep you from being thrown out of the vehicle.

-Help keep you in a good position should the airbags ever deploy.
+- Help keep you from being thrown against the inside of the vehicle and against other occupants. - Keep you from being thrown out of the vehicle. - Help keep you in a good position should the airbags ever deploy.
 A good position reduces the risk of injury from an inflating airbag and allows you to get the best advantage from the airbag.